On this page

 sample_rate = target_sr

-Step 4 — Model Invocation and Cleanup
+Step 4: Model Invocation

 model = current_app.whisper_model